 RATP Dev operates and maintains all modes of transportation (buses, metros, tramways and rail systems) in 14 countries on four continents (United Kingdom, France, Italy, Switzerland, Algeria, Morocco, South Africa, Saudi Arabia, the USA, Brazil, India, China, South Korea and the Philippines).
 In 2015, RATP Dev aims to generate revenue close to €1 billion.

-Currently, RATP Dev is one of the few public transport operators in the world to boast know-how and experience in sightseeing through its subsidiaries (L’Open Tour Paris, The Original Tour London and Navigatours in Bath, Cardiff and Windsor) and franchises in Nice, Marseille, Honk Kong, Berlin, Tallinn, Riga, Copenhagen, Stockholm and Helsinki.
+Currently, RATP Dev is one of the few public transport operators in the world to boast know-how and experience in sightseeing through its subsidiaries (L’Open Tour Paris, The Original Tour London and Navigatours in Bath, Cardiff and Windsor) and franchises in Nice, Marseille, Monaco, Honk Kong, Berlin, Tallinn, Riga, Copenhagen, Stockholm, Helsinki, Budapest, Split, Rome, Athens.

 With nearly 14 million daily passengers worldwide, RATP group is the fifth largest urban transport operator in the world.
 With its 14 metro lines (including two driverless lines), two regional express rail lines, seven tramway lines and 350 bus lines and shuttle services catering to the region’s two international airports, the multimodal network operated by RATP in the Paris region is the largest in the world to be managed by a single company.